 Now that we have our PSF and our masks, we use PixInsight’s Deconvolution process to sharpen targeted areas of the image.
 This 1:2 zoom shows the result of deconvolution.
 Notice that the galaxy details have been enhanced, but the stars remain soft with no dark rings.
 (Left: Before; Right: After):

 Sometimes, no matter how well your masks protect your image, deconvolution exaggerates some of the noise which remained after earlier denoising.
 While this step isn’t always required, in this case we ran a toned-down version of the denoising techniques described above.
-We used the same masks as earler, and carefully tested settings in PixInsight’s TVGDenoise and MMT processes.
+We used the same masks as earler, and carefully tested settings in PixInsight’s TVGDenoise and MMT processes using preview boxes.
 The result is subtle, but important to the overall quality of our luminance image (Left: Before; Right: After):

 Up to this point, we have been working with our luminance data in its linear (unstretched) state.
 The ScreenTransferFunction process has allowed us to see what the image would theoretically look like in its nonlinear state, but we need to stretch the image using PixInsight’s HistogramTransformation process to permanently apply our desired stretch.
 Light Vortex Astronomy’s post on Stretching Linear Image to Non-Linear details several methods for stretching images, including HistogramTransformation.

 Stretching the image takes time and care.
 You want to bring out as much faint detail as possible without blowing out highlights.
 You also don’t want to clip the darkest data in the image, otherwise you’ll be left with an ink-black background which destroys the faintest signal.
 An initial stretch of our M 101 data reveals an inherent problem with objects that have a very high dynamic range.
 In order to bring out the faint details in the outer rings, we blow out the detail in the galaxy’s core: